 “I’m sad about what’s happening,” she says.
 “But I know it’s also part of life.”
 After a moment, I tell her how I’m worried how he’ll deal with this change in his abilities.
 The dad of my childhood was a creature driven to excellence, aggravated by a long slope in anyone’s learning process.
 When I was a teenager he took me golfing.
 Irritated that I wasn’t that good, he decided to follow me around the golf course with a video camera, so he could show me in depth all the things I was doing wrong with my swing.
 Don’t think I’ve played the game since, now that I think on it.

-He also once diagnosed a kid with a rare genetic defect by noticing her hands at a dinner party.
+He also once diagnosed a kid with a rare genetic anomaly by noticing her hands at a dinner party.
 The kid’s mom burst into tears – she’d known something was wrong, but it had taken two years before any specialist could tell her what was going on.

 “Fuck you!
 Where were you when we didn’t know?!”
 She yelled at my dad when he mentioned it, full f bomb in a room full of people, not having met my dad before that day.
 He felt guilty.
 As if somehow he could’ve helped that kid by running into them sooner.
 How would my dad’s ego survive not being the sharpest person in the room anymore?
 What about not even being in the top half?